NATO’s fragile future under the spotlight: a preview of the upcoming Ankara Summit

 Rose Gottemoeller

-Steven C. Házy Lecturer at Stanford University, former Deputy Secretary General of NATO and former Under Secretary for Arms Control and International Security at the U.S. Department of State
+William J. Perry Lecturer at the Center for International Security and Cooperation and a Hoover Institution Research Fellow, former Deputy Secretary General of NATO and former Under Secretary for Arms Control and International Security at the U.S. Department of State

 Show more information on Rose Gottemoeller

-Rose Gottemoeller is the Steven C. Házy Lecturer at Stanford University’s Freeman Spogli Institute for International Studies and its Center for International Security and Cooperation.
+Rose Gottemoeller is William J. Perry Lecturer at the Center for International Security and Cooperation and a Hoover Institution Research Fellow.
+Prior to this she was the Steven C. Házy Lecturer at Stanford University’s Freeman Spogli Institute for International Studies and its Center for International Security and Cooperation.
 Before joining Stanford, Gottemoeller was the deputy secretary-general of NATO.
 Prior to NATO, she served for nearly five years as the under secretary for arms control and international security at the United States Department of State, advising the Secretary of State on arms control, nonproliferation and political-military affairs.
 While assistant secretary of state for arms control, verification and compliance, she was the chief US negotiator of the New Strategic Arms Reduction Treaty (New START) with the Russian Federation.

 Photo of Jamie Shea